 Anne Filipic serves as President of Enroll America, a non-profit organization dedicated to maximizing the number of Americans who enroll in and retain health coverage made available through the Affordable Care Act.
 Most recently, Ms. Filipic was the Deputy Director of the White House Office of Public Engagement.
 Previously, she served as Deputy Director of Intergovernmental Affairs for Health and Human Services Secretary Kathleen Sebelius.
 Her background includes key positions in a variety of electoral and issue campaigns, including the 2008 Obama for America campaign, where she served as Field Director during the Iowa caucuses and Colorado General Election Director.
 As an early leader in the Obama for America campaign, Ms. Filipic played a key role in developing and implementing the campaign’s successful organizing model, which has fundamentally altered the nature of grassroots engagement in the electoral and public policy context.

 Since joining Enroll America in January 2013, Ms. Filipic has appeared in dozens of media outlets including The New York Times, Washington Post, Los Angeles Times, Bloomberg News, MSNBC’s “All In with Chris Hayes”, CNN’s “CrossFire”, and “The Daily Show with Jon Stewart.”
-Enroll America is the nation’s leading health care enrollment, which brings together community and health organizations, businesses, volunteers and others to inform consumers about the new health coverage options and how to enroll in them.
+Enroll America is the nation’s leading health care enrollment coalition, which brings together community and health organizations, businesses, volunteers and others to inform consumers about the new health coverage options and how to enroll in them.
 Representing Enroll America and its coalition, Ms. Filipic has become a leading voice on the consumer experience and best practices around ACA enrollment and engagement.
 In 2015, Ms. Filipic was recognized as one of the “Top 100 Most Influential People in Healthcare” by Modern Healthcare.

 Ms. Filipic is a graduate of Washington University in St. Louis.